SteveBeeblebrox/SHML/README.md

 <h1>Hello World</h1>;
 ```
 ##### Explanation
 The above example gets the HTML contents of the template element and parses them for sections such as headers as well as inline formatting like bold or underlined text.
-The parser is also told to look for a property called "title" by passing an object containing a string array, called properties, as the second argument.
+The parser also stores the value of the property "title" for later use.
 Next, the formatted text is inserted after the template, so it appears on the document.
-Finally, the document title is set to the title property of the markup that was requested earlier.
+Finally, the document title is set to the "title" property from the markup.
 #### Example 2: Inline Formatting
 ##### Code
 ```html